 Visitors can experience the mysteries of being aboard a sunken boat while also enjoying fresh seafood onboard the Frying Pan.
 The Frying Pan was a former lightship, but eventually fell into disrepair and sunk due to a broken engine.
 It was bought by its current owners and repaired in the 1980s and now serves as a popular bar and grill.
 However, the ship still retains its sunken look in the lower levels in order to acknowledge the Frying Pan's long history.

-This Brooklyn institution that was once a run down old pool shop is now converted into a kitschy neighborhood bar.
+This Brooklyn institution that was once an old pool shop is now converted into a kitschy neighborhood bar.
 Blue booths, green tiles and tin walls give this place an old time charm.
-If the pub gets too crowded, just saunter out into the outdoor terrace area and enjoy the relaxed party atmosphere.
-DJs spin some crazy tunes while you sip on innovative drinks concocted by the imaginative bartenders.
+If the pub gets too crowded, just saunter out into the patio area and enjoy the relaxed party atmosphere.
+DJs spin some catchy tunes while you sip on innovative drinks concocted by the imaginative bartenders.
 You can also catch live performances and other events here.
 This place also has a photo booth, so you can click a few pictures and take home some memories.
-Cheers!

-Trailblazing the cocktail movement in a neighborhood riddled with dreary and garish dive bars, Huckleberry Bar has become a classy spot for the after-work crowd in East Williamsburg.
+Trailblazing the cocktail movement in a neighborhood mostly filled with dive bars, Huckleberry Bar has become a classy spot for the after-work crowd in East Williamsburg.
 The owners take much pride in their eclectic lineup of stylish and artisan cocktails, wines and beers.
-Their private kitchen is also open till wee hours and specializes in some amazing dishes that are above your normal grub.
-The resplendent interiors exude warmth and elegance; while the lovely patio area is kept simple, perfect for enjoying the New York temperate weather while it lasts.
+The resplendent interiors exude warmth and elegance; while the lovely patio area is kept simple, perfect for enjoying New York during pleasant climes.